Creighton University

 Creighton University (/'kreɪtən/) is a private research university in Omaha, Nebraska, United States.
-Founded by the Society of Jesus in 1878, the university is accredited by the Higher Learning Commission.
-In 2015 the university enrolled 8,393 graduate and undergraduate students on a 140 acre campus just outside of downtown Omaha.
-It is classified among "R2: Doctoral Universities – High research activity".
-The university operates the Creighton University Medical Center.
-It has a second campus focused on health sciences located in Phoenix, Arizona.
+Founded by the Society of Jesus in 1878, the university enrolled 8,838 undergraduate and graduate students as of fall 2024.
+In addition to the main 140 acre campus just outside of downtown Omaha, the university operates the Creighton University Medical Center and has a second campus focused on health sciences in Phoenix, Arizona.
+It is accredited by the Higher Learning Commission and is classified among "R2: Doctoral Universities – High research activity".
+Its athletic teams compete in NCAA Division I as the Creighton Bluejays.

 History

 The university was founded as Creighton College on September 2, 1878, through a gift from Mary Lucretia Creighton, who stipulated in her will that a school be established in memory of her husband, Omaha businessman Edward Creighton.
 The college began with 120 students, taught by five Jesuits and two lay teachers.
 Edward's brother, John A. Creighton, is credited with fostering and sustaining the university's early growth and endowment.
 In 1878, the College of Arts and Sciences was established, and remains the largest college today.
 Shortly after, in 1885, the Creighton University Observatory was built on campus.
 Women were first admitted in 1913.

 In 1958, the college split into Creighton Preparatory School and Creighton University.
 The university ran a four-year series of celebrations from 2012 to 2015 commemorating the fiftieth anniversaries of the four sessions of the Second Vatican Council.
 In 2021, the university opened its Phoenix Health Sciences Campus.